st-user/waku-waku-video-meeting/README.md

  - Install Docker and Docker compose.
  - Configure AWS CLI to make it possible to pull docker images from ECR repositories.
  - Get Let's Encrypt certificate for your domain.
+ - Attach an IAM role to the EC2 instance so that it can access to Cloud Watch([see](https://stackoverflow.com/questions/42951444/aws-cloudwatch-logs-with-docker-container-nocredentialproviders-no-valid-prov)).

 ####  Run on EC2 instance (On EC2 instance)